 Cultures around the world have long valued mushrooms as a vital source of nutrition and healing for centuries.
-Both a food and a medicine, mushrooms are easy to grow at home and on gardens and farms, with minimal startup costs and materials that many may already have on hand.
-Many communities lack the knowledge of how to get started and build successful growing operations.
+Several mushrooms are easy to grow at home and on gardens and farms, with minimal startup costs and materials that many may already have on hand.
+Many communities lack the knowledge of how to get started and build a successful growing practice.

-With support from USDA-SARE and USDA-AFRI, Cornell Cooperative Extension and the Cornell Small Farms Program is partnering with Farm School NYC to offer a Community Mushroom Educator (CME) Training that aims to build a cohort of educators from urban and rural centers throughout the Northeast.
-The goal of this effort is to increase both the number and diversity of mushroom educators in the region, so that everyone can access the knowledge and build skills in mushroom growing.
+With support from USDA-SARE and USDA-AFRI, Cornell Cooperative Extension Harvest NY and the Cornell Small Farms Program is partnering with Farm School NYC to offer a Community Mushroom Educator (CME) Training that aims to build a cohort of educators from urban and rural centers to increase access to mushroom knowledge.

-In 2020, we engaged with a dynamic group of educators from around the Northeast region and shared our developed curriculum for an introductory series of workshops that trainees can use to educate their communities in the cultivation, harvest, and distribution of mushrooms.
-Our educators come from diverse communities and over the course of the spring and summer we met online to learn cultivation techniques and discuss how we can effectively teach skills in our communities.
+Our initial group of educators come from diverse communities and over the past few years we have met online and in person to learn cultivation techniques and discuss how we can effectively teach skills in our communities.

-- Engage with community organizations, farm, and community gardens
+- Engage with community organizations, farms, and community gardens

-- Speak multiple languages and can offer bi-lingual trainings, especially in Spanish.
+- Speak multiple languages and can offer bi-lingual trainings, especially Spanish

-- Work for farming non-profits supporting women, refugee, and people of color in agriculture
+- Work for farming non-profits supporting women, refugee, and BIPOC farmers

 - Are enthusiastic about growing mushrooms, and excited to share with others!